raDeOliveira/ASP-NET-CORE-C--MVC/README.md

 ASP-NET-CORE-C#-MVC-Entity-Framework

 # Plataform like shark tank ideia
-Where entrepenurs and investors can share contacts
+Where entrepreneurs and investors can share contacts

 # Features of application
 * Register/login;